 Dr. Joseph Bressler

-Dr. Joseph Bressler is an expert in environmental health and blood lead of The Johns Hopkins University.
+Dr. Joseph Bressler is an expert in environmental health and blood lead from The Johns Hopkins University.

-Why did we want to ask him?
+We want to know…

-Since Lead does harm to children severely, we wanted to know how it affects children and is there any effective treatment.
+How blood lead affects children

+Effective treatments of blood lead

 What did we know?

+Lead disease is difficult to cure, and the best treatment is to prevent.

+Chemical phosphate can insolubilize lead, thereby preventing lead diffusion.

+Inspired by Dr. Joseph, we planned to use engineered bacteria to produce phosephate.

-He shared the mechanism of lead poisoning where we knew it’s difficult to cure and the best treatment is to prevent.
-He said, “In children, the toxicokinetic of lead include absorption through the intestine via iron and calcium transporters, transfer to the blood (99% in rbc and 1% in serum), distribution to soft tissues (e.g. brain and kidney), and storage in the bone.
+“It’s difficult to cure and the best treatment is to prevent.
+In children, the toxicokinetic of lead include absorption through the intestine via iron and calcium transporters, transfer to the blood (99% in rbc and 1% in serum), distribution to soft tissues (e.g. brain and kidney), and storage in the bone.
 The bone lead remains throughout one’s life and might re-enter the blood when there is bone loss during aging.
 There is a strong relationship between blood and impaired cognitive development at all blood lead levels.
 There is no blood level thought to be safe.
 This is very different from other contaminants that do not increase the risk of cancer.”

-He also said the rate of lead poisoning in America has declined sharply.
+“The rate of lead poisoning in America has declined sharply.
 Polluted soil is not often to see in America.
 However, old water pipes remain the most important problem.
-When water is treated with chlorine, the acidity increases leaching of the lead from the pipe, the water companies are obligated to test and ads a chemical (phosphate) to insolubilize the lead thereby preventing lead from entering the water supply.
-This is what happened in Flint, MI but the water company did not add phosphate.
-So your idea to produce phosphate is right.
+When water is treated with chlorine, the acidity increases leaching of the lead from the pipe, the water companies are obligated to test and adds a chemical (phosphate) to insolubilize the lead thereby preventing lead from entering the water supply.
+This is what happened in Flint, MI but the water company did not add phosphate.”

 Inspector Xu Ningyue

-Xu Ningyue is an inspector of agricultural products from The Committee on Agriculture
+Xu Ningyue is an inspector of agricultural products from The Committee on Agriculture.

-Why did we want to ask her?
+We want to know…

-The lead in soil can be accumulated in vegetables, then which are eaten by us.
-So food safety is important to human health.
-To know more about that, we wanted to ask her.
+Sources of heavy metals

+Impact of heavy-metal-polllution on food safety

 What did we know?

+It’s common to find problems of excessive heavy metals in agricultural products.

+Exogenous pollution and endogenous pollution

+Twelve million tons of vegetables and crops are polluted.

+A policy: Control of Soil Risk Management in Agricultural Land

-Ms. Xu said that in her daily work, it’s common to find problems of exceed heavy metals in agricultural products, such as cadmium in paddy and lead in vegetables.
+“It’s common to find problems of excessive heavy metals in agricultural products, such as cadmium in paddy and lead in vegetables.
 The sources of heavy metals are very extensive, like industrial pollution, pesticide residues and automobile exhaust.
 The pollution can be divided into two parts-- exogenous pollution and endogenous pollution.
-The former like pesticide residues and bacteria can be easily eliminated through common wash and cooking, but not the latter.
+The former like pesticide residues and bacteria can be easily eliminated through common wash and cooking, but the latter not.
 So, the only way to prevent it is to stop the gathering in vegetables.
 That is to solve the environmental problem.
 In China, 12 million tons of vegetables and crops are polluted by heavy metals every year, causing an economical loss of 20 billion yuan.
-The biggest losers are peasants.

-Besides, Ms. Xu advised us to get more information from the policy released by governments, Control of Soil Risk Management in Agricultural Land, from which we knew heavy metals pollution is widespread in China.
+The biggest losers are peasants.”
+Ms. Xu advised us to get more information from the policy released by the government, Control of Soil Risk Management in Agricultural Land, from which we knew heavy metals pollution is widespread in China.

 (2) Environmental Health

 Professor Guo Xianhua